uci-soe/FairytaleQAData/README.md

     <img src="img/breakdown_stats.png" alt="Breakdown statistics of QAs based on the 7 narrative elements' schema in FairytaleQA dataset" width="400"/>
 </p>

-Table on the left is the core statistics of the FairytaleQA dataset.
-Table on the right is the breakdown statistics of QA-pairs in FairytaleQA dataset based on the 7 narrative elements' schema.
+The table on the left is the core statistics of the FairytaleQA dataset.
+The table on the right is the breakdown statistics of QA-pairs (question-answer pairs) in FairytaleQA dataset based on the 7 narrative elements' schema.

 <!-- <img src="img/core_stats.png" alt="Core statistics of the FairytaleQA dataset" width="400"/>